Addictive personality: Description

-Extraversion, self-monitoring, and loneliness are also common characteristics found in those who suffer from addiction.
+Extraversion, self-monitoring, and loneliness are also common characteristics found in those who have addiction.
 Individuals who score high on self-monitoring are more prone to developing an addiction.
 High self-monitors are sensitive to social situations; they act how they think others expect them to act.
 They wish to fit in, hence they are very easily influenced by others.
 Likewise, those who have low self-esteem also seek peer approval; therefore, they participate in "attractive" activities such as smoking or drinking to try to fit in.

 People with addictive personalities find it difficult to manage their stress levels.
 In fact, lack of stress tolerance is a telltale sign of the disorder.
 They find it difficult to face stressful situations and fight hard to get out of such conditions.
 Long-term goals prove difficult to achieve because people with addictive personalities usually focus on the stress that comes with getting through the short-term goals.
 Such personalities will often switch to other enjoyable activities the moment that they are deprived of enjoyment in their previous addiction.

 Addictive individuals feel highly insecure when it comes to relationships.
 They may often find it difficult to make commitments in relationships or trust their beloved because of the difficulty they find in achieving long-term goals.
 They constantly seek approval of others and as a result, these misunderstandings may contribute to the destruction of relationships.
-People suffering from addictive personality disorder usually undergo depression and anxiety, managing their emotions by developing addiction to alcohol, other types of drugs, or other pleasurable activities.
+People suffering from addictive personality disorder tend to also have depression and anxiety, managing their emotions by developing addiction to alcohol, other types of drugs, or other pleasurable activities.